Best-Read Blunders Of 2025

 Or at least wisen up to the mistakes business leaders repeat each year because they’re trapped in a quarterly mindset, or perhaps they are just plain dumb, mean, disturbed or greedy – and got to where they are because they’re also quite lucky.

 Taking an inventory of my work this year, I decided to list the most-viewed posts for each month.
-I put up more than 160 posts in 2025, and I never really thought about what might to the top of my chart.
+I put up more than 160 posts in 2025, and I never really thought about what might rise to the top of my chart.
 So surprise, surprise.

 Perhaps it’s just timing or how well a story was shared or promoted by others.